What Is TLS Fingerprint and How to Bypass It

 fedca33016b974c390faa610378b5a62

-In a nutshell, every web client has a unique fingerprint and detecting what type of client is making an HTTPS request can be as simple as matching signatures to a database.
-Here are some web clients and their signatures:
+In a nutshell, every client has a unique fingerprint.
+Detecting which one is making an HTTPS request can be as simple as matching signatures to a database.
+Here are some examples of clients' signatures:

 Firefox 94: 2312b27cb2c9ea5cabb52845cafff423